Menadione: Uses

 It is an intermediate in the chemical synthesis of vitamin K by first reduction to the diol menadiol, which is susceptible to coupling to the phytol.
+It is a useful intermediate for organic synthesis in general, as it can be made and modified in a number of ways.

 Menadione can be used to generate reactive oxygen species to perform flow cytometry analysis on.
 It can also be used in microbiological evaluation to, for example, detect fastidious microorganisms.

 Animal feed

 In the United States, menadione is used in various types of animal feed and is described as having a history of safe use for this purpose, being used in poultry feed prior to 1958.

 Low-dose menadione is used as an inexpensive micronutrient for livestock in many countries.
 Forms of menadione are also included in some pet foods in developed countries as a source of vitamin K. These doses have yielded no reported cases of toxicity from menadione in livestock or pets.
 Although handling may be hazardous, the European Food Safety Authority found in 2013 that it is an effective source of vitamin K in animal nutrition that does not pose a risk to the environment.